mathesar-foundation/mathesar-wiki/docs/engineering/architecture/models.md

 | short\_name              | character varying(255)   |
 | password\_change\_needed | boolean                  |

 This stores user metadata.
 I think we should  mostly keep it as is.
-It will be referenced by the `UserDatabaseMap` model.
+It will be referenced by the `UserDatabaseRoleMap` model.

 ## New Model setup